chainer/chainer/docs/source/guides/optimizers.rst

    >>> loss.backward()
    >>> optimizer.update()

-The other way is just passing a loss function to the :meth:`~Optimizer.update` method.
+The other way is just passing a loss function to the :meth:`~chainer.Optimizer.update` method.
-In this case, :meth:`~Link.cleargrads` is automatically called by the update method, so the user does not have to call it manually.
+In this case, :meth:`~chainer.Link.cleargrads` is automatically called by the update method, so the user does not have to call it manually.

 .. doctest::